 What have you rebelled against in the past, and what are you rebelling against now?

 I don’t feel like a rebel to be honest.
 I just like to follow my own way and do things how I want to do them.
 Nobody has tried to stop me from that, so there hasn’t been a need to rebel.
-If I do rebel at something, it is the routinely acceptance of “how things are”.
+If I rebel at something, it is the routine acceptance of “how things are”.
 I’m trying to see things a different way, from my own point of view, pushing boundaries and constrictions.